Diasen Diathonite Evolution

 For thicknesses of 60mm or more, Diasen Polites 140 reinforcing mesh must always be used.
-It should be applied when half the total thickness has been applied.
-So, for 70mm total thickness, you must apply 35mm of Diathonite, then Polites Mesh then the remaining 35mm.
-On a ceiling, the typical application thickness is up to 30mm and a reinforcing mesh must always be used.
+This should be applied when half the total thickness of Diathonite has been applied (and it is still wet).
+So, for 70mm total thickness, you must apply 35mm of Diathonite, then Polites Mesh, then the remaining 35mm.

 For projects over 100 square meters, your installer may apply Diathonite Evolution using a spray pump machine.
 This is quicker than hand applying and uses approximately 10-15% less material because the plaster is not being compacted by a trowel.
 An experienced trained installer is always recommended for larger projects.